Contributed Papers Chair

 If your meeting is joint with another society which is the primary organizer (ENAR or JSM or SSC) then you need to get their abstract and publishing deadlines for the preliminary and final programs.

 Try to work with the other societies’ Program Chair in the scheduling of the invited sessions.
-If there is are two sessions which compete heavily for the same audience it is a mess!
+It is particularly important if there are two sessions which compete heavily for the same audience

 If your meeting is a JSM or joint with ENAR then be aware of the participant guidelines.
 The main rule you need to be aware of here is the one paper, one chair rule.
 Most importantly, an individual can do only ONE of the following: